ChanduDadi/camera_based_person_detection/README.md

 This project detects and tracks people across two video cameras using **YOLOv8** and **TorchReID** (Re-Identification).
 It assigns each person a consistent ID, even when they move from one camera to another.

+You can find full folder in drive(some files are missing which are having more than 25mb, so you can find everything here): https://drive.google.com/drive/folders/1iEGfpo96BX2WrhPXmUShXsxxwDw2_0K_?usp=sharing

 ---

 ## Folder & File Descriptions